 After his initial discovery of the ruins, Bingham returned twice for the purpose of excavations that the Peruvian government authorized.
 In the process, Bingham left the country with countless Inca artifacts that technically belonged to Peru.
 He gave these to Yale university where they remained in a museum collection until 2010 when the University agreed to return the items after a lengthy legal battle.

-Invisibility Saved the Citadel
+11. Invisibility Saved the Citadel

-As the Spanish conquistadors vanquished the Inca, they destroyed many sites.
+As the Spanish conquistadors vanquished the Incas, they destroyed many sites.
 Yet, somehow, this one remained mostly intact.
 The reason for this is that the geographical location of the city rendered it largely invisible to those passing in the river valley below.
 When Bingham made his discovery with the aid of locals, vegetation had rendered the sanctuary even harder to find.
-To this day, there are many inaccessible areas in the region which scholars believe contain more structures.
+To this day, there are many inaccessible areas in the region that scholars believe contain more structures.

 This list of Machu Picchu facts is only a small sampling of the many incredible details of this Inca citadel.
 As we continue to learn more about the mysteries of the Incas, this amazing place will sit majestically atop its perch, reminding us what it means to be awed by history.